Exempt Development

 What to expect?

-Within fourteen (14) days of lodgement Council may, if the information accompanying the development application is unsatisfactory; reject the application.
+Within fourteen (14) days of lodgement Council may, if the information accompanying the development application is unsatisfactory, reject the application.
+In this instance the application is treated as though it has not been lodged, and the applicant will need to re lodged the application when ready to do so.

 Within twenty-five (25) days of the application being lodged Council aims to provide a consolidated written request for additional information (if required) that outlines specific matters that are considered to warrant further detail, consideration or amendment to enable the assessment to continue.